Can a Chihuahua Kill You? Understanding the Risks and Safety Measures

 Aggression Tendencies of Chihuahuas

-The little Chihuahua has a big heart, but occasionally, they can also have a big bark and even a big bite.
+The little Chihuahua has a big heart, but occasionally, they can have a big bark and bite.
 Their naturally protective instinct can lead to aggressive behavior when they feel threatened or anxious.
-This protective nature is one of the reasons they can act aggressively, especially when they feel their territory is being invaded or when they sense their owners are in danger.
+This protective nature is one of the reasons they can act aggressively, especially when they feel their territory is being invaded or sense their owners are in danger.

 Here are some common triggers for aggression in Chihuahuas: